 CI 966 hydrochloride

-Selective inhibitor of the GABA transporter GAT-1 (IC50 values are 0.26 and 1.2 μM at cloned human and rat GAT-1 respectively).
+CI 966 hydrochloride is a selective inhibitor of the GABA transporter GAT-1 (IC50 values are 0.26 and 1.2 μM at cloned human and rat GAT-1 respectively).
 Displays over 200-fold selectivity over GAT-2 and GAT-3.
 Centrally active upon systemic administration in vivo.
 Anticonvulsive and neuroprotective.

 |Storage||Desiccate at RT|